gosia-b/rest-api/README.md

 # Overview
-A REST API to manage a database of users.
+REST APIs allow you to interact with resources via HTTP requests.
-It has only one endpoint - `users`.
+This API is for managing a database of users.
+It has only one endpoint - users.
-Here are listed all possible API requests:
+Here are listed all possible requests:

 <img src="https://github.com/gosia-b/rest-api/blob/main/requests.png" width="40%">